paritytech/polkadot/roadmap/implementors-guide/guide.md

   /// The delay, in blocks, before a validation upgrade is applied. pub validation_upgrade_delay: BlockNumber,
   /// The acceptance period, in blocks.
 This is the amount of blocks after availability that validators
-  /// and fishermen have to perform secondary checks or issue reports. pub acceptance_period: BlockNumber,
+  /// and fishermen have to perform secondary approval checks or issue reports. pub acceptance_period: BlockNumber,
   /// The maximum validation code size, in bytes. pub max_code_size: u32,